IAG's British Airways quits European trade body over policy differences

-LONDON (Reuters) - International Airlines Group (IAG) said its subsidiaries British Airways and Iberia had quit a European airline trade group after disagreeing with the policy of other members toward competition in the skies.
+LONDON, April 16 (Reuters) - International Airlines Group (IAG) said its subsidiaries British Airways and Iberia had quit a European airline trade group after disagreeing with the policy of other members towards competition in the skies.

-IAG has a history of calling for aviation markets to be liberalized, pitting it against some rivals lobbying against fast-growing Gulf carriers such as Emirates [EMIRA.UL], Etihad Airways and Qatar Airways, which they say benefit from unfair state aid.
+IAG has a history of calling for aviation markets to be liberalised, pitting it against some rivals lobbying against fast-growing Gulf carriers such as Emirates, Etihad Airways and Qatar Airways, which they say benefit from unfair state aid.

 IAG said in an emailed statement that both BA and Iberia were withdrawing from membership of the Association of European Airlines because its position on “some important policy issues” no longer aligned with those of other AEA airlines.

-“We believe global liberalization of our industry is fundamental to our future growth and we are not willing to compromise on this fundamental matter,” IAG said in an emailed statement on Thursday.
+“We believe global liberalisation of our industry is fundamental to our future growth and we are not willing to compromise on this fundamental matter,” IAG said in an emailed statement on Thursday.

 IAG has since January been partially owned by Qatar Airways, which bought a 9.99 percent stake in the group for about 1.15 billion pounds.